Summary of Significant Accounting Policies

 Level 2.
 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets with insufficient volume or infrequent transactions (less active markets), or model-derived valuations in which all significant inputs are observable or can be derived principally from or corroborated with observable market data for substantially the full term of the assets or liabilities.
 Level 2 inputs also include non-binding market consensus prices that can be corroborated with observable market data, as well as quoted prices that were adjusted for security-specific restrictions.

 Level 3.
 Unobservable inputs to the valuation methodology are significant to the measurement of the fair value of assets or liabilities.
-These Level 3 inputs also include non-binding market consensus prices or non-binding broker quotes that we were unable to corroborate with observable market data.
+These Level 3 inputs also include non-binding market consensus prices or non-binding broker quotes that the Company was unable to corroborate with observable market data.

-Liability measured at fair value on a recurring basis by level within the fair value hierarchy as of August 31, 2017 and May 31, 2017 is as follows:
+Liabilities measured at fair value on a recurring basis by level within the fair value hierarchy as of November 30, 2018 and May 31, 2018 is as follows:

 A financial instrument’s level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurements.
-These instruments are not quoted on an active market, so the Company uses a Binomial Lattice Model to estimate the value of the derivative liability.
-A Binomial Lattice Model was used because management believes it reflects all the assumptions that market participants would likely consider in negotiating the transfer of the warrant.
-The Company’s derivative liability is classified within Level 3 of the fair value hierarchy because certain unobservable inputs were used in the valuation model.
+These instruments are not quoted on an active market.
+The Company uses a Binomial Lattice Model to estimate the value of the warrant derivative liability and a Monte Carlo Simulation to value the derivative liability of the redemption provision within a convertible promissory note.
+These valuation models were used because management believes they reflect all the assumptions that market participants would likely consider in negotiating the transfer of the instruments.
+The Company’s derivative liabilities are classified within Level 3 of the fair value hierarchy because certain unobservable inputs were used in the valuation models.
+The following is a reconciliation of the beginning and ending balances for liabilities measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the six months ended November 30, 2018 and the year ended May 31, 2018:

 U.S. GAAP requires companies to measure the cost of employee services received in exchange for the award of equity instruments based on the fair value of the award at the date of grant.
 The expense is to be recognized over the period during which an employee is required to provide services in exchange for the award (requisite service period) or when designated milestones have been achieved.

 The Company accounts for stock-based awards established by the fair market value of the instrument using the Black-Scholes option pricing model utilizing certain weighted average assumptions including stock price volatility, expected term and risk-free interest rates, as of the grant date.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of the stock-based award.
 The expected volatility is based on the historical volatility of the Company’s common stock on monthly intervals.
 The computation of the expected option term is based on the “simplified method,” as the Company issuances are considered “plain vanilla” options.
 For stock-based awards with defined vesting, the Company recognizes compensation expense over the requisite service period or when designated milestones have been achieved.
-The Company estimates forfeitures at the time of grant and revises, if necessary, in subsequent periods, if actual forfeitures differ from those estimates.
+The Company estimates forfeitures at the time of grant and revised, if necessary, in subsequent periods, if actual forfeitures differ from those estimates.
 Based on limited historical experience of forfeitures, the Company estimated future unvested forfeitures at 0% for all periods presented.
+Periodically, the Company will issue restricted common stock to third parties as compensation for services rendered.
+Such stock awards are valued at fair market value on the effective date of the Company’s obligation.

 The Company’s Board of Directors is authorized to issue up to 5,000,000 shares of preferred stock without stockholder approval.
-As of August 31, 2017, the Company has authorized the issuance of 400,000 shares of Series B convertible preferred stock, of which 92,100 shares are outstanding.
+As of November 30, 2018, the Company has authorized the issuance of 400,000 shares of Series B Convertible Preferred Stock, of which 92,100 shares were outstanding.
 The remaining preferred shares authorized have no specified rights.

-During the three months ended August 31, 2017 and the year ended May 31, 2017, the Company incurred approximately $1.6 million and $92,000 of debt discount related to the issuance of short-term convertible notes, issued with detachable warrants, as described in Note 4.
-The discount will be amortized over the life of the convertible promissory notes.
-During the three months ended August 31, 2017, the Company recorded approximately $444,000 of related amortization.
+During the six months ended November 30, 2018 and the year ended May 31, 2018, the Company incurred approximately $0.6 million and $1.5 million of debt discount related to the issuance of convertible notes, as described in Note 4.
+The discount is amortized over the life of the convertible promissory notes.
+During the six months ended November 30, 2018 and November 30, 2017, the Company recorded approximately $117,500 and $1.2 million of related amortization.

 Stock for Services

 The Company periodically issues warrants to consultants for various services.
-The Black-Scholes option pricing model is utilized to measure the fair value of the equity instruments on the date of issuance.
+The Black-Scholes option pricing model, as described more fully above, is utilized to measure the fair value of the equity instruments on the date of issuance.
 The Company recognizes the compensation expense associated with the equity instruments over the requisite service or vesting period.

 Loss per Common Share

 Basic loss per share is computed by dividing the net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted loss per share would include the weighted average number of shares of common stock outstanding and potentially dilutive common stock equivalents.
 Because of the net losses for all periods presented, the basic and diluted weighted average shares outstanding are the same since including the additional shares would have an anti-dilutive effect on the loss per share.
-For this reason, common stock options and warrants to purchase 80,582,715 and 62,588,165 shares of common stock were not included in the computation of basic and diluted weighted average number of shares of common stock outstanding for the three months ended August 31, 2017 and August 31, 2016, respectively.
-Additionally, as of August 31, 2017, shares of Series B convertible preferred stock in the aggregate of 92,100 shares can potentially convert into 921,000 shares of common stock.
+For this reason, common stock options and warrants to purchase 155,836,676 and 87,551,801 shares of common stock were not included in the computation of basic and diluted weighted average number of shares of common stock outstanding for the six months ended November 30, 2018 and November 30, 2017, respectively.
+Additionally, as of November 30, 2018, shares of Series B convertible preferred stock in the aggregate of 92,100 shares can potentially convert into 921,000 shares of common stock.

 Deferred taxes are provided on the asset and liability method, whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carry forwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax bases.
 Future tax benefits for net operating loss carry forwards are recognized to the extent that realization of these benefits is considered more likely than not.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.